-The Virtual Channel Generation Function shall perform the following two procedures in the following order:
+The Virtual Channel Generation Function shall perform the following three procedures in the following order:

+Maintain, increment and include the VC frame count in the TF primary header based upon the contents of the Bypass/Sequence Control Flag field.
+This function also maintains the VC Frame Count Length field.

 The Frame Operation Procedure (FOP)-P, which is a sub-procedure of the Communications Operation Procedure (COP)-P; and

 the Frame Generation Procedure in this order.

-The FOP shall accept SDUs from the Packet Processing Function, Octet Stream Processing Function, a VCA Service User and shall control transmission and retransmission of frames by examining the report contained in the CLCWs and generating Control Commands.
+The FOP shall accept SDUs from the Packet Processing Function, Octet Stream Processing Function, a MAPA Service User and shall control transmission and retransmission of frames by examining the report contained in the CLCWs and generating Control Commands.

+The FOP shall also accept Directives from a COP Management Service User.

+NOTE – The detailed specification of the FOP are given in references [9], [10].

-The Frame Generation Procedure shall generate Transfer Frames by attaching a Transfer Frame Primary Header to each TFDZ or SPDU delivered by the FOP.
+The Frame Generation Procedure shall generate Transfer Frames by attaching a Transfer Frame Primary Header to each TFDF or SPDU delivered by the FOP.

 Transfer Frames shall be assembled by placing a single TFDZ unchanged, into the Transfer Frame Data Field and generating both the Transfer Frame Primary and TFDF Header fields.
 A Virtual Channel Frame Count shall be generated independently for each Virtual Channel and placed into the Primary Header.